puppetlabs/trapperkeeper-webserver-jetty9/doc/jetty-config.md

 ### `port`

 This sets what port to use for _unencrypted_ HTTP traffic.
-If not supplied, we won't listen for unencrypted traffic at all.
+If not supplied, but `host` is supplied, a value of 8080 will be used.
+If neither host nor port is supplied, we won't listen for unencrypted traffic at all.

 ### `max-threads`